ashhadulislam/augmentdatalib_reg_source/README.md

 print("************************************")
 ```

 Example implementation using csv file.
-Makse sure the csv file is in the same location as the code
+Make sure the csv file is in the same location as the code
 ```
 import matplotlib.pyplot as plt import pandas as pd